dezeee/andreahaas/contact.md

 #### Thanks for sending the information

 You will hear from me soon.
-If you have not received a reply within 24 hours please call me on my mobile 0425 218 022 between 9am–5pm (EST, Australia), Mon–Sat.
+If you have not received a reply within 24 hours please call me on my mobile {{ site.phone }} between 9am–5pm (EST, Australia), Mon–Sat.

 Please be aware that confidentiality can be compromised when you send email requests due to security limitations on the internet.
 If you wish to remain anonymous and do not want to fill in the self report form you are welcome to contact me by phone.